TheJoeyBeans/backlog-frontEnd/README.md

 No error message on login/ registration page when error.
 App won't crash but nothing happens..

 Even if a user has a game in their backlog they can still add it to their backlog.

+Mobile styling NEEDS to be cleaned up for show page